Slaughter & the Dogs

 Slaughter and the Dogs are an English punk rock band formed in 1975 in Wythenshawe, Manchester.
-Their original line-up consisted of singer Wayne Barrett, rhythm guitar Mick Rossi, drummer Brian "Mad Muffet" Grantham, lead guitarist Mike Day and bassist Howard Bates.
+Their original line-up consisted of singer/creator Wayne Barrett, rhythm guitar Mick Rossi, drummer Brian "Mad Muffet" Grantham, lead guitarist Mike Day and bassist Howard “Master” Zip Bates.

 History

 Slaughter and the Dogs were founded in 1975 by Wayne Barrett, Mick Rossi, Brian Grantham, Howard Bates and Mike Day.
 The band name was created by Barrett and is a mix of Slaughter on 10th Avenue and Diamond Dogs.
 They were one of the first punk rock bands in North West England, and they supported the Sex Pistols at their gig at Manchester Lesser Free Trade Hall on 20 July 1976.
 This concert, more than any other single event, spawned Manchester's punk scene, which was concentrated around the Electric Circus Club.
 Mike Day left the group after this gig.

 The band befriended Rob Gretton, who went on to manage Joy Division, and with his financial help, became the first band to release a single on Manchester's independent record label Rabid Records.
 This debut single, "Cranked Up Really High", was released in June 1977 and was listed in Mojos list of the top 100 punk rock singles of all time.
 It was also included on Streets, which has been described as an "essential" compilation album of early UK punk bands from a variety of independent record labels.

 Slaughter and the Dogs split in 1978 and then reformed late 1979 (including Mick Rossi and new drummer Phil Rowland, formerly of Eater).
-When Barrett left to pursue other avenues, they recruited Eddie Garrity on vocal duties,were signed to DJM records, and went on to release several singles and an album, Bite Back, under the abbreviated name of Slaughter.
+When Barrett left to pursue other avenues, they recruited Eddie Garrity on vocal duties, were signed to DJM records, and went on to release several singles and an album, Bite Back, under the abbreviated name of Slaughter.